RickRomig/bashscripts/README.md

 4. If no swap partition is found, such as in the case where a swap file is used instead of  a swap partition, the script will exit without changing  the `RESUME` variable.

-5. Once initramfs has been updated, the script will warn to close all files because the system reboot in one minute.
-If you'd rather the system didn't reboot, you can remove the lines relating to rebooting.
-Or you can change the time of the `shutdown` command.

 ### system-info

 1. Gathers system information and writes it to a file in the user's home directory.
 The file includes the following information: